cal-data-eng/cal-data-eng.github.io/fa24faq.md

 -->

 ---

 ## I am a campus student and would like to audit the course, what can I do?

 Most class materials are available online to all campus students, and you can access the lecture videos, slides, etc. without limit, as well as use the online [Data 101 DataHub (our JupyterHub instance for this class)](https://data101.datahub.berkeley.edu).

-If you would like access to the lecture recordings on bCourses,  please contact our staff email {{page.course.email}} to get added as an Observer.

-Note however that the class EdStem and Gradescope are reserved for enrolled students and faculty auditors, as homework details and solutions are discussed in that environment.
+Note however that the class EdStem, our only other class resource, is reserved for enrolled students, as homework details and solutions are discussed in that environment.

----
-## I have another enrollment issue - can the instructors assist me, make an exception for my case or provide me with an "enrollment code"?

-No. The instructors do not handle any enrollment issues.
-If you need assistance with enrollment or think your circumstances warrant exceptional consideration, you must discuss those with an enrollment advisor.
-They are the only ones authorized to handle such situations and enroll you.
-See first question above for more links about enrollment resources.

 <!--
 ---

 ## What aspects of the course will be offered online?